kshurik/rekkobook/_sources/chapter1/baseline.md

 ```

-We see that in most cases we have 4 or 5 rating - right tail is fatter.
+We see that in most cases we have a 4 or 5 rating - the right tail is fatter.
 Now, let's move on to movies metadata

 ```{code-cell} ipython3